bartczernicki/VectorMathAIOptimizations/README.md

 | Complete            |    94.5493 ms | 1.8721 ms | 4.0299 ms |   -94.3% |    3.5% |      10.69 queries / sec|
 | CompleteRealDataANN |     0.6453 ms | 0.0012 ms | 0.0011 ms |  -100.0% |    0.2% |   1,550.39 queries / sec|
 ```
 Approximate Nearest Neighbor (ANN) is fast at searching.
 For a 1M vector data set, it can scale to more than 1,550 searches/second!
-(Note: this number is local in-process and in-memory searhes; mimics local access in a in-memory databse.
+(Note: this number is local in-process and in-memory searches; mimics local access in a in-memory database.
 In an API services scenario, the internet/transport protocols/serialization of the messages will be lower this theoretical number).

 What is the tradeoff?
 1) Building an ANN graph is expensive and architectural considerations need to made for maintaining the graph/updating the records in real-time.
 These patterns have existed in database systems for quite some time.
 For example, SQL Server ColumnStore Indexes have delta rowgroups as buffers until the Columnstore index is rebuilt completely: https://learn.microsoft.com/en-us/sql/relational-databases/indexes/columnstore-indexes-overview?view=sql-server-ver16#delta-rowgroup